 or of the sponsoring group.
 Most promote only their own denomination, tradition, sect, or faith group as having the "fullness of truth."

 This web site is different.
 We try to accurately compare and contrast the beliefs of many faith groups, and how they have changed over time.
-We explain how they are contributing to tolerance and intolerance in the world.
+We explain their similarities and differences, and how they are contributing to tolerance and intolerance in the world.

 We feel that sites like ours can help people understand what other people think and why they think the way that they do.

 Gene Rodenberry, the creator of Star Trek expressed a similar vision for his TV show: